FSFE Timeline - Working for Free Software since 2001

 The FSFE played a key role at a Microsoft hearing before the European Union's General Court, helping explain the intricacies of Free Software servers.

-Dowiedz się więcejThe FSFE provided input to EU's R & D funding program
+Dowiedz się więcejInput to EU's R&D funding program

-Called Horizon 2020, the program will provide 80 billion EUR for research and development projects.
-The FSFE provided input to the Commission in order to make the program accessible for Free Software research and projects.
+The FSFE provided input to the Commission in order to make Horizion 2020 (EU's R&D funding program for the period 2014-2020) accessible for Free Software research and projects.

 Dowiedz się więcej2010